deniszholob/factorio-softmod-pack/gamer_softmod/README.md

 |   |
 |   ├── softmod-modules-dz/     <- Various mods you want to apply (playerlist, readme, rocket-score, etc...)
 |   |   ├── announcements.lua   <- (Remix from 3Ra Gaming)
+|   |   ├── game-info.lua       <- (Heavily referenced from from ExplosiveGaming.nl, but my original code)
 |   |   ├── player.lua          <- Add more items to player at start (Remix from Vanilla)
 |   |   ├── playerlist.lua      <- (Heavily referenced from ExplosiveGaming.nl, but original code)
-|   |   ├── readme.lua          <- (Heavily referenced from from ExplosiveGaming.nl, but my original code)
 |   |   └── tasks.lua           <- My creation - Players can create tasks to do
 |   |
 |   ├── softmod-modules-stdlib/ <- Libraries from [Afforess/Factorio-Stdlib](https://github.com/Afforess/Factorio-Stdlib)